IBM/virtualhelpdesk/README.md

 ![Screen capture of workspace tile menu](doc/source/images/straightTicket.png)

-As the REST API is widely available, this app can be used to integrate Waston Assistant(Conversation) and Discovery service with most of back-office ticketing systems.
+As the REST API is widely available, this app can be used to integrate Waston Assistant and Discovery service with most of back-office ticketing systems.
 Integrates with IBM Control Desk/Maximo is provided as an example in the code.

 ```bash
 headers: {